 After the installation process is finished, execute the following commands to start your Grafana service:

 By default, Grafana is running on port 3000.
-In case your server is using a firewall, open the port using command below:
+In case your server is using a firewall, open the port using the command below:

-http://your-domain.com:3000 and complete the required the steps to finish the installation.
+http://your-domain.com:3000 and complete the required steps to finish the installation.
 If you are using a firewall, please open port 3000 to enable access to the control panel.